andreivcodes/andreiv.dev/content/articles/spacemesh-cloud-initialization/index.md

 ![File Explorer](images/fileexplorer.png)

-- Let it do it's job.
+- Let it do its job.
 It will probably take a couple of days.